 - 1 jar or can (approximately 26 ounces) of prepared spaghetti sauce

-- Put the cooked beef, sauce, and soup in a large saucepan; stir well and simmer for about 1 hour.
+Once the beef is no longer pink, add the sauce and soup; stir well and simmer for about 1 hour.
 The time is not too critical.
 It just needs to be bubbling for a bit to blend flavors.
 Season with salt and pepper.